The safety of our pupils is paramount; a child needs to be and feel safe to reach their full potential emotionally, socially and academically.

 We work with colleagues in the emergency services and other organisations to offer children a real insight into hazards they may face out of school.

 We undertake regular checks on the security and safety of the school grounds and buildings to ensure our pupils are able to learn in a protected environment.
-Mrs Beckett (the Headteacher), and Mrs Hird (Deputy Headteacher) are the Designated Safeguarding Leads (DSL) for the school and all staff are trained in relevant Safeguarding procedures.
+Mrs Kirby (Deputy Headteacher) and Mrs Beckett (the Headteacher), are the Designated Safeguarding Leads (DSL) for the school and all staff are trained in relevant Safeguarding procedures.

 If we have any concerns about a child we will share them with the appropriate authorities, in accordance with the Child Protection Policy, a copy of which is available from the office or on our website.